nickzelei/nickzelei.github.io/content/blog/golang-errgroups.md

 Prior to this, I was using multiple channels and having to handle the lifecycle of those, but after discovering the `errgroup` module, many of these types of workstreams have been greatly simplified!

 Bonus: tieing in Context!
-Generally if making async requests to a database, you'll want to cancel that work if one of the async flows fails.
+Generally if making async requests to a database (or any other I/O type work), some work may need to be cancelled if one of the async flows fails.
 If this is being used within an HTTP request, the user might cancel the request - rendering the work no longer needing to be done. errgroup comes baked in with context support and is easy to tie that into the work streams.

 ```go